 External beam radiation for prostate cancer

 External beam radiation for prostate cancer uses high-energy beams, such as X-rays or protons, to kill cancer cells.
-During external beam radiation for prostate cancer, the high-energy beams are generated by a machine called a linear accelerator that aims the beams at your prostate gland.
+During the treatment, the high-energy beams are generated by a machine called a linear accelerator that aims the beams at your prostate gland.

 External beam radiation for prostate cancer is one of the standard treatment options to treat prostate cancer.
-It may also be used for men who have prostate cancer that comes back after surgery.
+It may also be used if you have prostate cancer that comes back after surgery.

 During external beam radiation treatment for prostate cancer, you lie on a table while a linear accelerator moves around you to deliver radiation from many angles.
 The linear accelerator delivers the precise dose of radiation planned by your treatment team.